simoninireland/epydemic/doc/synchronousdynamics.rst

 Synchronous dynamics works as follows:

-* Any events posted for this timestep are fired by calling :meth:`Dynamics.runPendingEvents`.
+* Any events posted for (or before) the current simulation time are fired by calling :meth:`Dynamics.runPendingEvents`.
 * The dynamics accesses the underlying process to acquire the event distribution for per-element events by calling :meth:`Process.perElementEventDistribution`.
 * For each locus having elements, it selects each element in turn and fires an event on that element with the probability given for that event.
-* The dynamics then access the fixed-rate event distribution of the process by calling :meth:`Process.fixedRateEventDistribution`
+* The dynamics then accesses the fixed-rate event distribution of the process by calling :meth:`Process.fixedRateEventDistribution`
 * For each non-empty locus, it fires at event with the probability given for that event.
 * The current simulation time is updated.